3 Components of Mental Health

 We can think of mental health as the ability to adapt in challenging situations by effectively managing our thoughts and emotions in order to continue pursuing worthy goals and behaving in line with our values.
 Mental health is not something you have, it is something you practice.

 Mental health can be broken down further into three major components: cognitive health, emotional health, and behavioral health.
-Each of these components interacts with and influences the others, and they are all imperative to overall well-being.
+Each of these components of mental health interacts with and influences the others, and they are all imperative to overall well-being.

-Let’s learn a bit more about each of these components:
+Let’s learn a bit more about each of these components of mental health:

 1. Cognitive health